Network-Automation-Forum/handyinfo/README.md

-# handyinfo
+# Handy Info
-Information about network automation, orchestration, and observability that you might just find handy.
+Information about network automation, orchestration, and observability that you just might find handy.

+First time here?
+New to Network Automation?
+[START HERE](https://github.com/Network-Automation-Forum/handyinfo/blob/main/StartHere.md)

+## About this repo...

 Mostly this is stuff that comes out of discussions in our [Slack channel](https://join.slack.com/t/networkautoma-prb3593/shared_invite/zt-25rdfdmyf-qYoYgXEEMs7h_aqwC79Abg) or at our events.
 It can come from anywhere though, just make sure it is practical and accurate.